 The Flood Zone maps have been developed using the most appropriate and up to date data available for Limerick City and County at the time of preparing the Development Plan.
 The Flood Zone maps have been created specifically to inform the application of the Justification Test for Plan Making and to guide development policy within the County and have been through several iterations of review and are now considered to be fit for purpose.
-However, it should be borne in mind that the input data was developed at a point in time and there may be changes within the catchment that mean a future study, or more localised assessment of risk may result in a change in either flood data, including more recently published predictive mapping and flood events occurring since the Flood Zones were developed.
+However, it should be borne in mind that the input data was developed at a point in time and there may be changes within the catchment that mean a future study, or more localised assessment of risk may result in a change in either flood extent or depth.
+This means a site-specific flood risk assessment should begin with a review of flood data, including more recently published predictive mapping and flood events occurring since the Flood Zones were developed.
 This may result in locally appropriate information which could show a greater or lesser level of risk than is included in the Flood Zone maps.
 This is to be expected and it will require discussion between the developer and Limerick City and County Council planning and engineering sections to ensure the assessment is appropriate and relevant to the site in question.